stonkie/InteropOnWindows/README.md

 - Using C++ CLI : Run Cli.CSharp which calls into Cli.ManagedCpp and then Cli.NativeCpp
   - This has a few limitations, the most important being that the Managed C++ project is limited to C++17.
 It statically links the C++20 project, so it needs those "#include" headers to be C++17 compatible and it relies on ABI compatibility between the two C++ versions.

+### Bonus : Calling Rust from C#
+We don't have any Rust in the Archiver...
+At least not yet!
+But there's a quick sample anyways.

+- Run PInvoke.CSharp and it will call into pinvoke_rust

 ## Calling C# from C++
 I would only recommend the ComVisible, but I included hosting a runtime for completedness.